WebDevYT/WebBot/README.md

 # WebBot
-Discord Community Chat & Mod Bot Developed by Web#5110 on Discord (aka WebTTV on Github)
+Discord Community Chat & Mod Bot Developed by WebDevYT on Github (aka Web#5110 on Discord)